j3soon/omni-farm-isaac/README.md

 # Running Isaac Sim Workloads on Omniverse Farm

+> For running Isaac Sim workloads on Run:ai, please refer to [j3soon/runai-isaac](https://github.com/j3soon/runai-isaac).
+These two workload managers can be used together.

 These scripts are tested on Linux environment (Ubuntu) and [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows.
 If you are using MacOS, consider using Virtual Box to setup a Ubuntu virtual machine.
 Please note that these scripts only support x86 architecture, and will not work on ARM architecture.

 ## Support Matrix